netdata/blog/content/posts/linux-ebpf-monitoring-netdata.md

 To enable eBPF metrics collection, we wrote two custom eBPF programs for Netdata.
 The default, called `entry`, monitors calls to a variety of kernel functions, such as `do_sys_open`, `__close_fd`, `vfs_read`, `vfs_write`, `_do_fork`, and more.
-The `return` program also monitors the return of each kernel functions (aka errors) to give seven more visibility into your system.
+The `return` program also monitors the return of each kernel functions (aka errors) to give even more visibility into your system.

 The eBPF collector then performs some calculations on the volume of these calls to update Netdata's charts every second.